 Modifying such headers is forbidden because the user agent retains full control over them.
 Names starting with

-Sec- are reserved for creating new headers safe from APIs using the fetch algorithm that grant developers control over headers, such as
+Sec- are reserved for creating new headers safe from APIs that grant developers control over headers, such as

 Forbidden header names start with

 Sec-, or are one of the following names: